dougiemath/soe-shop-lms/README.md

 The large fields are SummerNote widgets which can allow the user to style the content as they wish.
 The CSS file takes into account bold tags and italic tags.
 SummerNote does not use the more modern 'strong' and 'em' tags, so a later development could be to use a different wysiwyg editor.

-There is an option to include a video if wished as youtube already contains a lot of videos regarding efl content.
+There is an option to include a video if wished as Youtube already contains a lot of videos regarding EFL content.

 Finally there is an opportuntiy to include 2 PDF files.
 These are currently ebing uploaded to Cloudinary and will open in a new window.
+Users can download them from there.

 **Add New Course to Shop**